← Back to Blog

 What Is Forex Trading?

-The forex market operates 24 hours a day, five days a week, from Monday morning in Asia through Friday afternoon in New York.
-This around-the-clock availability means trading opportunities exist at almost any time, unlike stock markets with fixed hours.
+The market runs 24 hours a day, five days a week.
+Markets open Monday morning in Sydney, move through Tokyo, London, and close Friday afternoon in New York.
+This means opportunities exist almost anytime—unlike stocks, which shut down at 4pm ET.

 Understanding Currency Pairs